richard9106/Project-5/Example-Readme.md

   * [Back to Contents](#contents)

   ### Media
-  * The GarageGuru logo was custom-designed for this project.
+  * The Iron Haven Fitness logo was custom-designed for this project.
   * 24/7 icon created in Canva Pro.
   * Vehicle pics - Royalty free from Canva Pro and Unsplash
   * Profile pics - Royalty free from Unsplash